 Have you ever wondered what that long number on the side of your front windshield is for?
 It is commonly referred to as your vehicle’s “VIN” or Vehicle Identification Number.
-Each vehicle has their own unique VIN number.
-The National Highway and Transit Safety Administration, adopted the practice of putting the VIN on automobiles as of 1954.
+Each vehicle has its own unique VIN number.
+The National Highway and Transit Safety Administration adopted the practice of putting the VIN on automobiles as of 1954.

 Where is the VIN located on the Vehicle?